vacp2p/rfc/content/docs/rfcs/55/README.md

   string name = 3;
   // The type of the event
   EventType type = 4;
+  // Color of the chat for the CHAT_CREATED/COLOR_CHANGED event types string color = 5;
+  // Chat image
+  bytes image = 6;

   enum EventType {
     UNKNOWN = 0;